googlearchive/drivemarks/README.md

 Drivemarks is a bookmarklet that helps you to store your bookmarks on  Google Drive.
 It enables you to manage, search, share your bookmarks the way you manage your regular files and use Google Drive to launch your bookmarks.

+**Note**: This sample application is no longer hosted, and is left up for educational purposes.

 ![Screenshot](https://googledrive.com/host/0ByfSjdPVs9MZbkhjeUhMYzRTeEE/drivemarks.png)

 Drivemarks runs on Google App Engine.
 In order to fork a drivemarks app engine instance, follow the instructions below: